hzeller/timg/man/timg.1.md

 :    Don't hide the cursor while showing images.

 **-\-threads**=&lt;*n*&gt;
 :    Run image decoding in parallel with n threads.
-By default, half the
+By default, up to 3/4 of
-     reported CPU-cores are used.
+     the reported CPU-cores are used.

 **-\-color8**
 :   Use 8 bit color mode for terminals that don't support 24 bit color